 Image: Graduation project 'Doh mix meh up: We always negotiatin' | Sharelly Emanuelson, Master Artistic Research 2014, Winner Master Artistic Research Department Award

-The two-year programme of the interdisciplinary Master Trajectory for Research in the Arts is the result of a collaboration between the Royal Academy of Art and the Royal Conservatoire in The Hague.
+The Master Artistic Research (MAR) is a two-year interdisciplinary Master Trajectory for Research in the Arts, and is aimed at students working in the field of visual art and/or music.
+The programme is a collaboration between the Royal Academy of Art and the Royal Conservatory, both in The Hague.

 Weronika Zielinska (coordinator)